OctopusDeploy/docs/docs/key-concepts/project-groups.md

 ![](/docs/images/3048103/3277848.png "width=500")

-## Assigning projects to project groups
+## Assigning projects to project groups {#ProjectGroups-Assigningprojectstoprojectgroups}

 To assign a project to a project group you can specify the project group when creating a new project: